Terms and Conditions

 b.
 [Applicable to Hardware Maintenance Services Only] Customer may remove individual Services or Covered Equipment (defined below) from an existing SOW by giving sixty (60) days’ prior written notice to PPT.
 Credits resulting from Service or Covered Equipment removal will pro-rated based from the effective removal date based on a 30-day month.

-4. Customer Compliance.
+3. Customer Compliance.
 Customer agrees to comply with all applicable laws and regulations.
 Customer is not named on any U.S. government list of persons or entities with which U.S. persons are prohibited from transacting, nor owned or controlled by or acting on behalf of any such persons or entities.
 Customer will not access or use Services in any manner that would cause any Party to violate any U.S. or international embargo, export control law, or prohibition.
 Customer has not received or been offered any illegal or improper bribe, kickback, payment, gift, or thing of value from any person in connection with this Agreement or an SOW.
 If Customer learns of any violation of the above restrictions, Customer will use reasonable efforts to promptly notify PPT.
 Customer represents that it has all requisite ownership, license or other rights required for PPT to perform Services under all SOWs without infringing rights of third parties.
+PPT is fully committed to the respect of internationally recognized human rights worldwide; Customer acknowledges that it will not use any products, services, and technology procured from PPT nor allow such products, services, and technology to be used for the violation of human rights.

 a.
 PPT warrants that Services will be provided by supervised and qualified staff and will be provided in a good and workmanlike manner and in compliance with all applicable laws and regulations.
 THE WARRANTIES IN THIS SUBSECTION ARE THE SOLE WARRANTIES OF PPT AND THERE ARE NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY AND SUITABILITY OR FITNESS FOR A PARTICULAR PURPOSE.